sahilmalhotra0510/io/charts/charts.md

 There is also a staging instance of the [USEEIO API](https://github.com/USEPA/USEEIO_API).
 However this server is often shutdown and will return a 404 error at <a href="https://smmtool.app.cloud.gov/" target="_blank">endpoint overview</a>.
 Every 90 days the staging server requires a reboot.
 You can email the [contact person](https://github.com/USEPA/USEEIO_API/wiki/People#Contact) to restart.

 Again, you don't need to run this since we're using a json instance of the API.

+If you do run it, run in the "io" folder.

 	npm run download -- --endpoint https://smmtool.app.cloud.gov/api